Kids’ Valley Garden

 • Tie the end of each bundle with string to a coat hanger or peg.

-• Hang them up in an airy place away from direct sunlight which will prevent their colours from fading.
+• Hang them up in an airy place away from direct sunlight, which will prevent their colors from fading.

 Kitty Litter Method